|MEETING PLACE:||DoubleTree Hotel, 1175 W Route 66, Flagstaff, Arizona|

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 Please refer to your confirmation letter for the exact dates of your trip.
 The following is a sample of what your trip might be like:

 The Day Before Your Trip. . .

-- We’ll meet at 7:00 PM at the DoubleTree Hotel in Flagstaff for a pre-trip meeting.
+- We’ll meet at 6:30 PM at the DoubleTree Hotel in Flagstaff for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and guides and ask any last-minute questions.
-Your guides will give you a thorough trip orientation and pass out your waterproof river bags so you can pack your belongings that evening.
+Your guides will give you a thorough trip orientation including a briefing on our updated COVID-19 policies and procedures.
+They will also pass out your waterproof river bags so you can pack your belongings that evening.

 Your Trip Begins. . .